-Dear Mr. or Ms. Ellems,
+Dear Ms. Vest,

 I am the director of Civil Enforcement, North America, for Louis Vuitton Malletier ("Louis Vuitton").
-I write to demand that your client, Vested Interest, immediately cease and desist its infringements of Louis Vuitton's intellectual property.
+I write to demand that you immediately cease and desist your infringements of Louis Vuitton's intellectual property.

 Louis Vuitton is the owner of world famous registered and common law trademarks (the "LV Trademarks"), including the LOUIS VUITTON and LV word marks, the LV initial monogram, and the Toile Monogram shown below: